The best vinyl records give a sound quality and clarity like no other format in history has.

 And while vinyl is now back in vogue and available in almost any music store you walk into, not every album produced sounds fantastic just because it’s released on vinyl.

-Over the years, we’ve spun many a vinyl record and found everything from limp and listless through to butter for your ears.
+Over the years, we’ve spun many a vinyl record and found everything from limp, listless and destined for the archives through to the musical equivalent of butter for your ears.
+(N.B. just because you’ve been taking online music lessons for a few months doesn’t mean you’re ready to release your own vinyl…)

 Quick Note: For this list, we’ve chosen albums that we think sound the best on vinyl, achieving the fullest richest quality when they are played the old-fashioned way!
 This isn’t to say that they are the best albums of all time, just that these albums are absolute stunners when listened to on vinyl.